makerspace-darmstadt/keycloak-vikunja-mapper/README.md

 [Vikunja](https://vikunja.io) is an open-source, self-hostable ToDo app.
 Next to local accounts it supports OpenID Connect based authentication.
 Based on a [recent PR](https://kolaente.dev/vikunja/vikunja/pulls/1393/files#diff-8eb6109e24fdfb13abac65ac57c38c64efea1bd7) it is now also possible to dynamically add users to Vikunja Teams when authenticating through OIDC.

-This requires the Access Token (AT) to contain a `vikunja_groups` claim using the format defined below.
+This requires the [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) to contain a `vikunja_groups` claim using the format defined below.
 It is not possible to achieve this format Using the built-in mappers.
 Therefore, this repository therefore contains a custom Javascript provider implementing an [OpenID Connect Protocol mapper](https://www.keycloak.org/docs/latest/server_development/index.html#_script_providers) that can map client specific roles to Vikunja Teams in the required format.

 # Background

-Vikunja requires a certain claim `vikunja_groups` to be present in the access token to allow dynamic team mapping.
+Vikunja requires a certain claim `vikunja_groups` to be present in the ID token to allow dynamic team mapping.
 This claim name is hardcoded and cannot be changed, and expects the following structure:

 ```json
 {